Divorced or Separated Parents

 Because parental responsibility for educational costs does not cease upon divorce or separation, Pomona College expects that both natural parents -- even when divorced or separated -- will provide funds for educational expenses based on their ability to contribute from their income and assets.
 The College expects that both parents will submit financial information and provide assistance for the student’s college expenses based on their ability, rather than their willingness, to contribute.

 In a limited number of special cases, the following criteria are considered to evaluate requests to waive/reduce the requirements for non-custodial parent information.
 Meeting one or more of these criteria does not automatically qualify students for a waiver; a combination of these criteria must be present for Pomona to consider waiving the requirement.
-Independent third party documentation may be requested to support requests for waivers.
+Independent third party documentation is required to support requests for waivers.
 The criteria considered in the combination are:

 - Whether or not the non-custodial parent can be located.
 If not, documentation of unsuccessful attempts to contact the non-custodial parent is required to support a request for waiver, e.g., copies of court records or requests for assistance from state or local government agencies;